 Dublin for culture vultures

 For a small city, Dublin packs a big cultural punch.
-Former home to Nobel prizewinning writers WB Yeats, George Bernard Shaw and Samuel Beckett (who now has a bridge named after him, see main picture), as well as Oscar Wilde, James Joyce, Brendan Behan, Jonathan Swift and Bram Stoker, contemporary authors in residence include Seamus Heaney, Roddy Doyle, Sebastian Barry, John Banville and Marian Keyes.
+Former home to Nobel prizewinning writers WB Yeats, George Bernard Shaw and Samuel Beckett (who now has a bridge named after him), as well as Oscar Wilde, James Joyce, Brendan Behan, Jonathan Swift and Bram Stoker; contemporary authors in residence include Roddy Doyle, Sebastian Barry, John Banville and Marian Keyes.
 So, as you can imagine, the Dublin Writers’ Museum in Parnell Square has a lot to talk about!

 There’s a small but perfectly formed exhibition of exotic artefacts including illuminated manuscripts, rare books and paintings at the Chester Beatty Library in Dublin Castle (admission free); its Silk Road restaurant and coffee shop is one of the best in the city.
 The Irish Museum of Modern Art in the former Royal Hospital, Kilmainham, on the outskirts of the city has a permanent collection with an emphasis on works from the 1940s onwards, as well as visiting exhibitions.

-Speaking of the Yeats family, there’s a great exhibition of the sketchbooks of Jack B Yeats, offering a fascinating insight into his working habits, running at the National Gallery of Ireland until May 5 2013 (admission free).
-It’s the perfect way to kick off a browse around the gallery’s main collection, gorgeous Yeats’ oils as well as other Irish artists including John Lavery, Paul Henry, Louis Le Brocquy and Walter Osbourne.
+Speaking of the Yeats family, you’ll find several works by Jack B Yeats, including his iconic Dublin masterpiece The Liffey Swim, below, as well as many of his sketchbooks, at the National Gallery of Ireland, which recently went through a major refurbishment.
+It’s the perfect way to kick off a browse around the gallery’s main collection and familiarise yourself with other Irish artists such as John Lavery, Paul Henry, Louis Le Brocquy and Walter Osbourne.

 Dublin for foodies